oliverjam/learn-testing/README.md

 # Learn testing in JavaScript

-Let's learn about testing by building our own testing library.
+Let's learn about testing by building our own tiny testing library.

 ## Setup